al1sant0s/tsto2rgb/README.md

 tsto2rgb -r /path/to/images -o /path/to/new-rgb-images/
 ```

 You can also choose the depth of the image.
-Use --depth [-d] to choose between 4 (default for in-game sprites) or 8 bits (e.g. a splashscreen) per channel.
+Use --depth  to choose between 4 (default for in-game sprites) or 8 bits (e.g. a splashscreen) per channel.
 The example below uses depth 8, which is useful for creating splashscreen assets.

 ```
-tsto2rgb -d 8 -r /path/to/images -o /path/to/new-rgb-images/
+tsto2rgb --depth 8 -r /path/to/images -o /path/to/new-rgb-images/
 ```

 ### Making bsv3 assets